 What is Equipment Finance?

 Equipment finance is the term for the various types of business loans or commercial lease used to purchase or rent assets for a business.
-Equipment finance can be used to buy new business assets or replace and upgrade existing assets in all industries - with so many ways to apply, the hardest part is figuring out which equipment finance solution suits you best.
+Equipment finance can be used to buy new business assets or replace and upgrade existing assets in all industries.

 - The documentation you will need to apply